 sendmsg can be used in a way which makes it equivalent to using the send call.
-The first argument to sendmsg is (in this case and all others) a file descriptor over which to send the data.
-The second argument is a string giving the data to send.
+The first argument to sendmsg is (in this case and all others) a socket over which to send the data.
+The second argument is a bytestring giving the data to send.

 On the other end, recvmsg can be used to replace a recv call.
-The first argument to recvmsg is (again, in all cases) a file descriptor over which to receive the data.
-The second argument is an integer giving the maximum number of data to receive.
+The first argument to recvmsg is (again, in all cases) a socket over which to receive the data.
+The second argument is an integer giving the maximum number of bytes of data to receive.

-send\replacement.py
+send_replacement.py